saastechacademy/foundation/udm/beginner/party.md

 * EXAMPLE: Income_Classification, Minority_Classification, organization_classification and person_classification, etc.

 5. Party Roles
-* Defines: The party role entity defines how a party acts or what roles the party plays in the context of the enterprise's environment.
+* Defines: The party role entity defines how a party acts or what roles the party plays in the enterprise's environment.
 * A role can be associated with a party using the PartyRole entity.
 * Key Attributes: partyId, roleTypeId.
-* Examples: Customer, Supplier, Employee,Organization_Role, Person_Role, etc.
+* Examples: Customer, Supplier, Employee, Organization_Role, Person_Role, etc.

 6. Party Relationship
 * Defines: A relationship is defined by the two parties and their respective roles.
-* Key attributes: partyIdTo, partyIdFrom, roleTypeIdFrom, roleTypeIdTo, fromDate.(from date and thru date in order to show when the relationship started and optionally when (and if) it ended).
+* Key attributes: partyIdTo, partyIdFrom, roleTypeIdFrom, roleTypeIdTo, fromDate.(from date and thru date to show when the relationship started and optionally when (and if) it ended).

 7. Contact Mechanisms and Purposes
 Adding Contact Mechanisms:
 * A contact mechanism is a means of contacting a party.
 The primary entity is ContactMech
-* Types: Includes mail, fax, email, with field infoString while types two have entities with additional fields i.e. PostalAddress and TelecomNumber.
+* Types of contact mech: email_address, Telecom_number, Postal_Address.To store email, a field infoString in the ContactMech entity exists, whereas to store details for PostalAddress and TelecomNumber there are two separate entities with additional fields like areaCode, countryCode in TelecomNumber and postalCode, address1, address2, city, etc. in PostalAddress.
-* The ContactMech,PostalAddress and TelecomNumber shares same primary key field so they have a one-to-one relationship.
+* The ContactMech, PostalAddress, and TelecomNumber share the same primary key field so they have a one-to-one relationship.
-* Linking to Party: The PartyContactMech entity is used to associate a ContactMech with a Party.
+* Linking to Party: The PartyContactMech entity associates a ContactMech with a Party.

-Assigning Purposes to Contact Mechanisms
+8. Assigning Purposes to Contact Mechanisms
 * Function: Defines the specific purpose of a contact mechanism, like billing or shipping.
 Each contact mechanism for each party may have many purposes.
-* ContactMechPurpose entity is introduce to specfy the purpose for the particular contact mechanism such as BILLING_ADDRESS, SHIPPING_ADDRESS,BILLING_PHONE,SHIPPING_PHONE.
+* ContactMechPurpose entity is introduced to specify the purpose for the particular contact mechanism such as BILLING_ADDRESS, SHIPPING_ADDRESS, BILLING_PHONE, and SHIPPING_PHONE.

 Sample JSON Data